-Chloroquine is the treatment of choice for malaria, but it is recommended only for travel to countries where the malaria parasites are not yet resistant to it.
-These include Mexico, Central America, Haiti and the Dominican Republic.
+Chloroquine is an excellent choice for travel to countries where the malaria parasites are not yet resistant to it.
+However, malaria resistance to chloroquine is now almost worldwide.
 You should take a dose one week before leaving, once a week during the trip and once a week for the four weeks after returning.

-Mefloquine is now being used widely because many malaria-causing parasites have become resistant to chloroquine.
+Mefloquine is often used because many malaria-causing parasites have become resistant to chloroquine.
 Take a single dose one week before travel, once a week throughout the trip and once a week for four weeks afterward.